Chloe Taylor, PhD (Philosophy), MA (Art History), BA (Art History), BA (Philosophy)

 About

 I have a BA in Philosophy from the University of Victoria (1998), and a BA and MA in Art History from McGill University (2000 and 2002), and a PhD in Philosophy from the University of Toronto (2006), after which I was a Tomlinson and SSHRC postdoctoral fellow in Philosophy at McGill University (2006-2008).
 I have written three monographs on the philosophy of Michel Foucault in relation to confession, sexuality, feminism, queer theory, sex crimes and prison abolition: The Culture of Confession from Augustine to Foucault (2009), The Routledge Guidebook to Foucault's The History of Sexuality (2016), and Foucault, Feminism, and Sex Crimes: An Anti-Carceral Analysis (2018).
-My current work is in the areas of multispecies justice, Anthropocene studies, and critical animal studies, and I have edited or co-edited a series of books in these areas, including Colonialism and Animality: Anti-Colonial Perspectives in Critical Animal Studies (with Kelly Struthers Montford, Routledge 2020), Disability and Animality: Crip Perspectives in Critical Animal Studies (with Stephanie Jenkins and Kelly Struthers Montford, Routledge 2020), Building Abolition: Decarceration and Social Justice (with Kelly Struthers Montford, Routledge 2021), and The Routledge Companion to Gender and Animals (in press).
+My current work is in the areas of multispecies justice, Anthropocene studies, and critical animal studies, and I have edited or co-edited a series of books in these areas, including Colonialism and Animality: Anti-Colonial Perspectives in Critical Animal Studies (with Kelly Struthers Montford, Routledge 2020), Disability and Animality: Crip Perspectives in Critical Animal Studies (with Stephanie Jenkins and Kelly Struthers Montford, Routledge 2020), Building Abolition: Decarceration and Social Justice (with Kelly Struthers Montford, Routledge 2021), and The Routledge Companion to Gender and Animals (2024).
 In 2014 I was elected to the College of New Scholars, Artists, and Scientists of the Royal Society of Canada.
 In 2019 I founded the North American Association for Critical Animal Studies (NAACAS) which meets biennially.

 Research

-With environmental humanities scholars Jessie Beier, Danika Jorgensen Skakum, and Dylan Hall, I am also at work on a co-authored Anthropocene Abecedary, with entries such as A is for Anthropocene, B is for A Billion Black Anthropocenes, and C is for Capitalocene, and illustrations by Jessie Beier.
+My current SSHRC Insight Grant, "Anthropocene ABCs: An Epochalyptic Primer," is a collaboration with environmental humanities scholars Jessie Beier and University of Alberta graduate students Danika Jorgensen Skakum and Dylan Hall.
+Together, we are co-authoring an Anthropocene abecedary, with entries such as A is for Anthropocene, B is for A Billion Black Anthropocenes, and C is for Capitalocene, and illustrations by Jessie Beier.
+This project is under contract with Fordham University Press with an expected publication in 2026.

 Teaching

-In the past I have taught courses for Philosophy departments (at the University of Toronto, McGill University, the University of North Florida, and the University of Alberta) ranging from Philosophy 101: Values and Society (an introduction to Moral and Political Philosophy) and Philosophy 102: Knowledge and Reality (an introduction to Metaphysics and Epistemology) to Contemporary Ethical Issues, Applied Ethics, Feminist Philosophy, Philosophy of Sexuality, Humans and Animals, Philosophy of Food, and graduate seminars on Simone de Beauvoir, Michel Foucault, and Judith Butler.
-In the Department of Women's and Gender Studies at the University of Alberta I have taught courses such as Contemporary Feminist Theory, Feminism and Food, Environmental Feminisms and Social Justice, Feminism and Sexualities, Critical Disability Studies, Prison Abolitionism, Anthropocene Feminisms, and Feminism at the End of the World, as well as the GSJ 501: Social Justice Workshop for the Gender and Social Justice M.A. program.
-In the upcoming year I am teaching three undergraduate courses, WGS 240: Feminism and Food, WGS 244: Critical Disability Studies, and WGS 270: Feminism and Sexualities.
+In the past I have taught courses for Philosophy departments (at the University of Toronto, McGill University, the University of North Florida, and the University of Alberta) ranging from Philosophy 101: Values and Society (an introduction to Moral and Political Philosophy) and Philosophy 102: Knowledge and Reality (an introduction to Metaphysics and Epistemology) to Contemporary Ethical Issues, Applied Ethics, Feminist Philosophy, Philosophy of Sexuality, Humans and Animals, Philosophy of Food, and graduate seminars on continental philosophers such as Simone de Beauvoir, Michel Foucault, and Judith Butler.

 Courses